deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``cohort_id``
      - integer
-     - The numeric ID of the cohort group.
+     - The numeric ID of the cohort.
    * - ``cohort_name``
      - string
-     - The display name of the cohort group.
+     - The display name of the cohort.
    * - ``previous_cohort_id``
      - integer
-     - The numeric ID of the cohort group that the user was previously assigned to.
+     - The numeric ID of the cohort that the user was previously assigned to.

-       Null if the user was not previously assigned to a cohort group.
+       Null if the user was not previously assigned to a cohort.

    * - ``previous_cohort_name``
      - string
-     - The display name of the cohort group that the user was previously assigned to.
+     - The display name of the cohort that the user was previously assigned to.

-       Null if the user was not previously assigned to a cohort group.
+       Null if the user was not previously assigned to a cohort.

    * - ``user_id``
      - integer